SchwarzIT/onyx/apps/docs/src/basics/iconography.md

 Feel free to browse through all the assets there.
 :::

 Our system icons are designed to be simple with a touch of detail.
-They are characteristic yet easy to understand.
+They are characteristic, yet easy to understand.

 ![Image](/assets/icons-overview.png)